The purpose of this page is to pass on some software for (the operating system) Risc OS

 Zap-like editor only for BBC-Basic, with utilities.

 When programming in (ARM) assembler, you are likely to end up with more variables than registers.
-Typically 50 variables for 12-14 registers.
+Typically more than the 15 usable registers that 32-bit ARM processors offer.
+Reggraph makes it relatively easy.

 The registergraph looks a bit like the music notation system Klavarskribo.
-One horizontal line for each instruction, 16 or more vertical lines where in-use state of registers is shown.
+One horizontal line for each instruction, 16 or more vertical lines where the state of registers is shown, ie. free, in use, used as input or output or both.

 As you can easily see where you can use one register for multiple variables, and see lines following branch jumps, it is fairly easy to construct assembler with optimal register use that works first time.

-To make it more useful an editor was built around it with the usual text manipulation features, and some utilities like cross-referencer (per routine and global; global also lets you see which variables are never assigned or used).
+An editor was built around this utility with the usual text manipulation features, and more utilities like cross-referencer (per routine and global; global also lets you see which variables are never assigned or used).

-For individual variables you can see in which subroutine they are DIMmed, used as a parameter, read out or assigned.
+For individual variables you can see in which subroutine they are DIMmed, reserved as LOCAL, used as a parameter, read out or assigned.

 !ArchiEmu